SebastianVeuskens/Covid-19-Clustering-Analysis/README.md

 - The countries where cases occured first

 ## Agglomerative Clustering
-Based on these datasets and selected countries, an agglomerative clustering algorithm is applied
+Based on these datasets and selected countries, an agglomerative clustering algorithm is applied.

 ## Extension
 Based on the outcome of the clustering algorithm, the countries are embedded into a world map.
-Their cluster membership is made visually available within the context of all countries
+Their cluster membership is made visually available within the context of all countries.

 # References
 The referenced paper is available [here](https://www.sciencedirect.com/science/article/pii/S2352340920306818?via%3Dihub).
 The description for the university course in Machine Learning can be found [here](https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2022/444067).